Marvin: an Innovative Omni-Directional Robotic Assistant for Domestic Environments: Conclusions and Future Works

 In the era of automatic machines, technology is progressively reshaping the domestic environment as we know it.
 In particular, service robotics is recalling an ever-growing interest of markets, industries, and researchers.
-Their exploitation in the care-giving sector could relieve the pressure on assistive operators, providing basic assistance which does not require particular dexterity or adaptation capability.
-In this scenario, we developed a modular assistive mobile robot for autonomous applications in the field of assistance of elderly and reduced-mobility subjects.
-Hence, the paper aims at presenting Marvin, a four mecanum-wheel robot provided with a custom positioning device for the human-machine interface and state-of-the-art Artificial Intelligence methods for perception and vocal control.
-The robot has been fully prototyped and qualitatively tested in a domestic-like environment and it proved to be successful in the execution of the tasks.
-Future studies will quantitatively test the performance of the robot and an improvement on the human-machine interface will be developed.
+Their exploitation in the caregiving sector could relieve the pressure on assistive operators, providing basic assistance which does not require particular dexterity or adaptation capability.
+In this scenario, we developed Marvin: a modular assistive mobile robot for autonomous applications in the field of home assistance.
+In this work, Marvin has been initially presented as a robotic assistant solution tailored for the practical use case of monitoring elderly and reduced-mobility subjects in their domestic environment, although its applicability can be easily extended to the alternative person monitoring scenarios in indoor environments.
+Hence, this paper aims to fully describe Marvin, a four mecanum-wheel robot provided with a custom positioning device for the human-machine interface and state-of-the-art Artificial Intelligence methods for perception and vocal control.
+The robot has been fully prototyped and qualitatively tested in a domestic-like environment and it proved to be successful in the execution of the target tasks.

+Future works will firstly try to enrich the experimentation by providing more task-specific experimental results and subsequently extend the applicability of Marvin to unseen service robotics functions.
+More in detail, a great focus will be devoted to the application of Marvin to person-centered autonomous navigation tasks.
+A secondary future direction deals with the upgrade of the human--robot interface of the robot, enhancing its proactive behavior in social domestic environments and its awareness of the context through more sophisticated visual techniques.
+Furthermore, the combination of vocal and visual inputs can help the robot contextualize its actions better, resulting in higher precision in tasks execution.